mathe00/obsidian-enhanced-read-mode-control/README.md

 **Q: Can I use wildcards or regex in the paths?**
 **A:** Currently, no. The plugin uses exact path matching for files and `startsWith` matching for folders.
 Regex support is on the roadmap.

+**Q: How does Regex matching work?**
+**A:** When enabled, the plugin will test note paths against your defined regex patterns.
+Strict regex rules are checked before default regex rules.
+This is a BETA feature, so use valid JavaScript regex syntax.
+Exact path matches (folders and files) always take precedence over regex matches.